Last edit: Aug 2015

 After that, I played with AWK, Fortran and C in the university and in my part-time job in a library.
 I fell in love with C and wrote some desktop apps and tools with C.

-After that, in 1996, I started developing the legendary DX200 with C, PL/M, Assembler and TNSDL at Nokia Telecommunications.
+After that, in 1996, I started developing digital switching platform DX200 with C, PL/M, Assembler and TNSDL at Nokia Telecommunications.
 Note that Nokia Telecommunications (now Nokia Networks) is a Telecom infrastructure company, while Nokia is known from the mobile phones.
 These 2 different companies didn't have anything else in common than that they belonged to the same Nokia Group.
 The development style at Nokia Telecommunications was very old-fashioned, slow and sucked in many other ways.
 The tools and environments were just horrible - mainly VAX/VMS, proprietary HW, OS, tools, etc such as DMX, SPM, Pronto, LinSee, DMXSee, ChorusOS.
 So this was a huge step backwards technologically and methodwise from Teamware.
 During this engagement, I also got my first contact with CMM accessors, Quality managers, process documentation, etc, when Nokia wanted to step from CMM level 2 to 3.
 I recall the biggest result from that was that the amount of processes, single-specialists, documents and waste increased significantly.
 So I know what it is to work in a real waterfall environment!

 In the beginning of 2000 I went to a startup called SmartTrust to develop technology for wireless Public Key Infrastructure in GSM networks and phones.
 We used mainly C and C++.
 The company merged quickly with 2 Swedish startups, and was sold a couple of years after to Carlyle.